 In Spec Tennis, Nate says that approach doesn’t work as consistently.
 When playing Spec, players have to to take on the role of what he calls an “all court player” and play from the baseline to the net.

-Good defense, especially when at the net is also very important.
+Good defense, especially at the net is also very important.
 Again, that’s something that tennis isn’t requiring right now with so much of the game being played deep at the baseline.

 When I asked Nate to compare Spec Tennis strategy to Pickleball here’s what he said: